Phy3hogga/MCPL_File_Handling/README.md

 ## Structure of MAT file containing MCPL data
 ### Event Data
 Event data containing multiple individual arrays which are all universally indexed between 1 and Header.Particles, where an individual index corresponds to a singular event.
-The data present in the MAT file is shown in the table below, the header structure is shown below.
+The data present in the MAT file is shown in the table directly below, the header structure is shown in the subsequent table.

 <table>
 	<thead>